traquito/traquito.github.io/docs/tracker/V1/README.md

 The settings you supply are saved in permanent memory and persist across reboots and power outages.

-In Configuration Mode, you can test sending Regular messages, but encoded Telemetry cannot be sent.
+!!! note "In Configuration Mode, you can test sending Regular messages, but encoded Telemetry cannot be sent."
     Encoded telemetry is only sent during Flight Mode.

-!!! note "See the [help](/faq/trackergui) page of the [Configuration GUI](/trackergui) for details."
+    See the [help](/faq/trackergui) page of the [Configuration GUI](/trackergui) for details.

 ### Flight Mode